MarjoKun/Senopi/README.md

 - Creating documentation of new features,
 - Diagnosing and resolving issues with existing features,
 - Optimizing memory usage for session with lots of 360 videos,
+- Making new builds,
+- Making application to start again on VR headset whenever application is closed or device restarted (Kiosk Mode)
 - Optimizing scenes and prefabs,
 - Cleaning project from unused assets,
 - Refactoring code,